Industry vs Inferiority: Psychosocial Stage 4

 stages of psychosocial development

-Joan and Erik Erikson created the psychosocial stages of development to show the crises a person encounters throughout their life.
+Joan and Erik Erikson created the psychosocial stages of development to show the crises a person encounters.
 The eight stages begin at birth and end at death.
-If the person is surrounded by a positive, supportive environment, they can move through the crisis successfully.
+If a positive, supportive environment surrounds the person, they can move through the crisis successfully.
 Negativity and neglect may prevent the person from moving forward or even affect their ability to move into the next stage on time.

 If this is the first time you are hearing about these stages, I recommend checking out some other pages on psychosocial development first for context: